Ship live translations

 false |

-Enable the /broadcast route — public receiver page for watching translated live broadcasts. |
+Enable the /broadcast public receiver page for live broadcast streams. |

 translate |